-Omega-3 supplements are generally accessible and well tolerated, particularly if choosing an enteric coated variety which can prevent symptoms such as fishy burps or nausea.
+Generally accessible, Omega-3 supplements are particularly well tolerated if choosing an enteric coated variety which can prevent symptoms such as fishy burps or nausea.
 Additionally, Omega-3 fats can be found naturally in foods such as fatty fish, walnuts, flaxseed and canola oil.

 Inositols (Myo-Inositol and D-chiro-inositol) act as secondary messengers for insulin.
 A 2016 review stated that “combination inositol therapy (Myo-Inositol and D-chiro-inositol) has the potential to improve all symptoms, signs and laboratory anomalies of PCOS.
 Therefore supplementation with inositols may be considered a first-line therapy option.

 Deficiency in vitamin D is prevalent among women with PCOS.
 Corrected deficiencies can improve fertility.
 Additionally, Vitamin D plays a role in insulin pathways and vitamin D is positively correlated with insulin sensitivity, however, more studies are needed to understand the role vitamin D plays in insulin resistance.
 What appears clear right now is that prevention and correction of a vitamin D deficiency can positively influence PCOS outcomes.
 Additional supplementation when levels are already adequate is not warranted.

 PCOS is a complicated metabolic disorder, and often times, dietitians can help guide you in making safe and impactful health and wellness changes to help manage your condition.

 However, often times, we see our patients having previously made drastic changes – many of which alter your relationship with food, and your body, impact long term disease risk, and frankly, end in frustration.